csoroz/CIPs/CIP-1694/README.md

 Governance actions are **ratified** through on-chain voting actions.
 Different kinds of governance actions have different ratification requirements: depending on the type of governance action, an action will become ratified if some specific combination of the following occurs:

 * the Constitutional Committee approves of the action (`Quorum-Many` members vote 'yes');
-* the DReps approve of the action (the stake controlled by the DReps who vote 'yes' meets a certain threshold over the total registered voting stake);
+* the DReps approve of the action (the stake controlled by the DReps who vote 'yes' meets a certain threshold of the total registered voting stake);
 * the SPOs approve of the action (the stake controlled by the SPOs who vote 'yes' meets a certain threshold over the total registered voting stake).

 > **Warning**